kaspromonti/Project-1---DataCondas/README.md

 # Project-1---DataCondas
-Hypothesis: If a person is looking for a successful career in Data Science, the best place to find work is in the tech industry.
+Hypothesis: If a person is looking for a successful career in Data Science, the best opportunities can be found in San Francisco.

 OBJECTIVE:
 The objective of this project is to provide a snapshot of the current job market for a prospective Data Scientist/Analyst.